QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ```
 ## Overview

+So far, we have explored the use of Jupyter notebooks in writing and executing Python code.

+While they are efficient and adaptable when working with short pieces of code, notebooks are not the best choice for longer programs and scripts.

+We will explore the use of Python scripts as an alternative.

+The Jupyter Lab and Visual Studio Code (VS Code) development environments are then introduced along with a primer on version control (Git).

 In this lecture, you will learn to
 - work with Python scripts
-- set up different development environments
+- set up multiple development environments
 - get started with GitHub

 ```{note}
 Going forward, it is assumed that you have an Anaconda environment up and running.
 ```

-You may want to create a new conda environment if you haven't done so already.
+You may want to [create a new conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) if you haven't done so already.

 ## Working with Python Files

-So far, you have explored the use of Jupyter notebooks in writing and executing Python code.

-While they are efficient and adaptable when working with short pieces of code, they are not the best choice for longer programs and scripts.

-Hence, Python files are used - by convention, they have a ```.py``` suffix.
+Python files are used when writing long, reusable blocks of code - by convention, they have a ```.py``` suffix.

 Let us begin by working with the following example.